j1bulbul/Spotify-Music-Insights-and-Playlist-Builder/README.md

 Ideal for anyone curious about their musical journey or looking to discover new tracks based on their own tastes.

-To jump to the insights from my listening metadata extracted from the Sptoify API, jump to the Data_Visualization.ipynb Jupyter file.
+To jump to viewing the insights I generated of my listening metadata (extracted using Spotify's API), jump to the Data_Visualization.ipynb Jupyter file.
 Enjoy!

 ## Notebooks: